-Following adoption of the Regional Growth Strategy by Metro Vancouver, each member jurisdiction must update their Regional Context Statement contained in their Official Community Plan (OCP) within 24 months, as per the BC Local Government Act.
+Following adoption of the Regional Growth Strategy by Metro Vancouver, each member jurisdiction must update their Regional Context Statement contained in their Official Community Plan (OCP) within 24 months.
 The Regional Context Statement describes how the OCP is consistent with or will work towards consistency with Metro 2050 over time.